 Curriculum within the teaching - French program will help you to master speaking, writing and communicating in French.
 You'll also explore the many factors that affect the school performance of second-language learners, giving you better insight into teaching techniques and how to best reach your students.
 A wide variety of electives, including directed studies and independent study classes, allow you to personalize your studies and explore the topics that most interest you.

-- Contemporary French Civilization
+- Contemporary societal issues

-- Environmental and Linguistic Diversity
+- Environmental and linguistic diversity

 Learn more about the teaching - French major in the UWEC course catalog.